Hello everyone and welcome to this first course.

 Whole steps and half steps

 The step is the pitch differences we use to separate two neighbor notes.
-It is a unit of measure (It’s like the inch or the centimeter to measure a distance!)
+It is a unit of measure (like the inch or the centimeter to measure a distance!)

 Let’s start by listing all the existing notes in music, there are 12 of them: